 Second, not only do we generate standard elasticity estimates but we also estimate “preference-based” elasticities.
-These elasticities are estimated by holding household characteristics, prices and income constant (at base year levels), such that any changes we observe in elasticities are going to be relatively independent of changes in income, prices and demographics and hence can only be attributed to the underlying utility parameters.
+These elasticities are estimated by holding household characteristics, prices and income constant (at base year levels), such that any changes we observe in elasticities are independent of changes in income, prices and demographics and hence can only be attributed to the underlying utility parameters.
 We compare our preference-based estimates to standard elasticities in order to understand the extent to which demand responsiveness to price and income changes are influenced by changes in food preferences.
 In presenting these estimates, we are aware of both the limitations associated with them as well as alternative approaches previously employed within the demand estimation literature.
 Therefore, given the limitations of the data set employed and the approach we can implement, we simply focus on whether consumer preferences have shifted away from cereals, with identification of the source of changes beyond the scope of the current study.

 Our expectation is that there have been changes in demand elasticities for cereals in India over our sample period.
 Indeed, there is prior evidence to this effect in relation to calories reported by Gaiha et al. (2013) and Rahman (2017).
 Specifically, if cereals are becoming less favored by Indian households, the expenditure elasticity (YED) for cereals is expected to decline over time as households are likely to spend proportionally less on them as income increases.
 Weaker preferences for cereals will also make Indian households less resistant to changes in their relative prices.
 Thus, we anticipate that the price elasticity of demand (PED) for cereals has become relatively more price elastic over time.
 Also, it is expected that demand for cereals has become more sensitive to changes in the prices of substitutes but less so for complements (i.e. cross price elasticity of demand (XED)).
 If our priors are met, this implies that the preferences of Indian households have shifted away from cereals and hence contributed to the nutrition transition being observed in India.

-To undertake our analysis we use India’s National Sample Survey (NSS) covering the periods 1987-88, 1993-94, 2004-05, 2011-12.
+We use India’s National Sample Survey (NSS) covering the periods 1987-88, 1993-94, 2004-05, 2011-12.
 This household level survey data is then analysed following Ecker and Qaim (2011) and Hoang (2018) who employ a two-stage estimation procedure.
 In the first stage, the Working-Leser model is used to analyze how households allocate total expenditure among food and non-food items.
-Then in the second stage, we examine the composition of the food bundle consumed by Indian households using the quadratic almost ideal demand system (QUAIDS) with demographic scaling (Banks et al., 1997; Capacci and Mazzocchi, 2011).
+In the second stage, we examine the composition of the food bundle consumed by Indian households using the quadratic almost ideal demand system (QUAIDS) with demographic scaling (Banks et al., 1997; Capacci and Mazzocchi, 2011).
 We estimate our demand equations using a two-step procedure advocated by Shonkwiler and Yen (1999) to account for the sample selection bias from zero expenditure data.
 Also, as unit values are used as a proxy for the unobserved market prices, we mitigate the potential bias from measurement error and quality effects by implementing an adjustment following Majumder et al. (2012).
 Together with the results from the Working-Leser model, these QUAIDS estimates give the combined demand elasticities for cereals, which can be used to infer the changes in food preferences in recent decades.